Deal or No Deal (American game show): 2018 changes

 For the 2018 revival on CNBC, the Banker was female instead of male, and instead of a wireless phone, Mandel used an iPhone to communicate with the Banker.
 Once per game, the contestant could counter the Banker's offer after any round by naming a higher price to stop playing.
 If the Banker accepted the counter-offer, the contestant received the amount they had stated and the game ended immediately.
 If the banker rejected the counter-offer, the contestant had to play onto the next round.

 Similar to the syndicated series, there was no option to swap cases after the final round, when only the contestant's case and one other were still in play.
 If the contestant rejected the Banker's final offer (and the contestant had their own counter-offer rejected, if applicable), they received the amount in the originally chosen case, plus any applicable bonuses.

 Payout structure

-On Deal or No Deal, the values hidden in the 26 briefcases typically range from $0.01 to $1,000,000 (all 26 cases total $3,418,416.01):
+On Deal or No Deal, the values hidden in the 26 briefcases typically range from $0.01 to $1,000,000: